shipping-api/serverless-twilio-shippo/README.md

 `serverless create --template aws-nodejs --path twilio-shippo`

 Before you dig into creating your Lambda function, you'll want to setup a User in your AWS account for Serverless to have access for creating everything.
-They have a useful guide [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/) that can walk you through getting your credentials setup.
+They have a useful guide [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/) that can walk you through getting your credentials setup

+***
+>**WARNING**: *`In a production environment, we recommend limiting the permissions of the Serverless IAM user to the AWS services required for the project.
+Consider using a separate AWS account in the interim, if you cannot get permission to your organization's primary AWS accounts.`*

+***

-It's as simple as adding a user `serverless-admin` with `AdministratorAccess` and using the credentials with the following command:
+Setting up a user *can* be as simple as adding a user `serverless-admin` with `AdministratorAccess` and using the credentials with the following command:

 `serverless config credentials --provider aws --key ACCESS_KEY_ID --secret SECRET_ACCESS_KEY`